-Take some time if you need to to ponder and pray about a situation before you respond.
+Take some time if you need to ponder about a situation before you respond.
 Think about the situation and decide how you can use their negative behavior to teach them a principle.
 It is very important for the parent to stay in control of the situation and of their own emotions.
-Kids are spankin’ good at pushing our buttons so you’re going to lose it and mess up.
+Kids are spankin’ good at pushing our buttons, so you’re going to lose it and mess up sometimes.
 It’s okay, it takes tons of practice and starting over again and again before you can respond well and keep your cool.
-(I’ll let you know if I ever master it.)
+(I’ll let you know if I ever master it 100% of the time.)

-Keep your cool, force them to take responsibility (and in non-dangerous cases make them feel the natural consequences), and make them solve their own problems.
-Kids who can solve the minor problems of the teen age years are much more emotionally equipped to solve adult sized problems.
+Keep your cool, force them to take responsibility (and in non-dangerous cases, make them feel the natural consequences), and make them solve their own problems.
+Kids who can solve the minor problems of the teenage years are much more emotionally equipped to solve adult-sized problems.

 The bigger the kids, the bigger their problems become.
 You definitely won’t be sorry for the time you take now to help them learn to cope and handle those problems, the sooner the better.
 After all, we aren’t just raising kids- we’re raising future adults.

 Try family-style homeschooling now with free samples of four Layers of Learning units when you subscribe.
 You'll get to try family-style history, geography, science, and arts with your children.